David Burks: Presidency (1987-2013)

 The Board of Trustees designated Burks as then-President of Harding Clifton Ganus's successor in May 1986.
 After beginning the role in May 1987, Burks was officially inaugurated as President of Harding University on September 18, 1987.

 On October 28, 2011, Burks announced that he would retire as president following the 2012–2013 school year.
 John Simmons, chairman of the Board of Trustees, led the committee to find Burks' successor, who was announced to be Bruce McLarty on November 1, 2012.
 McLarty took over the presidency on June 1, 2013.
 At this time, Burks became Chancellor, replacing Ganus.
 In November 2020, McLarty was removed as president and Burks took his place on an interim basis.

 On October 27, 2021, Harding's Board of Trustees announced that McLarty's permanent successor would be Michael D. Williams, who has served as president of Faulkner University in Montgomery, Alabama since 2015.
-Burks' term as interim president will end on June 1, 2022.
+Burks' term as interim president ended on June 1, 2022.